[Image: A bland banner that says “Raising Luminaries Resource Roundup April” set against a background of pink tree blossoms.]

 I just wanted you to know.

-- Talk with kids about why cloning endangered species isn’t enough – and why we need to create a habitat for recovering species.
+- Talk with kids about why cloning endangered species isn’t enough – and why we need to create a habitat for existing endangered species.

 - Watch out for velociraptors.
 Those fuckers are fast.